Optimized HDBSCAN clustering for reconstructing the merger history of the Milky Way: applications and limitations: Discussion

 \section{Discussion}

 Our analysis shows that an optimized \texttt{HDBSCAN} model can produce pure clusters of accreted stars even in environments strongly contaminated by the in situ population (see Fig.~\ref{fig:P_insitu}).
 This is in contrast with the results of \citet{Thomas2025} who use the single-linkage clustering methodology developed by \citet{Lovdal_2022} and find that it predominantly returns clusters composed in majority by in situ stars or by a combination of debris from different progenitors (see Section 4.1 in \citealt{Thomas2025}).
 We believe that the optimization of the clustering algorithm is the crucial factor in correctly identifying the clusters made of accreted stars.
 Also, while the \citet{Lovdal_2022} clustering algorithm uses only properties related to IoM, our study uses an extended, 12-D parameter (feature) space that combines chemistry, kinematics and ages.
 There are, of course, other factors that may explain the discrepancies between the results of the two methods.
 The \citealt{Lovdal_2022} methodology imposes the creation of ``background haloes'' in order to determine the significance score of the clusters, which may introduce artificial density variations in the clustering space.
 There are also differences between the two \texttt{Auriga} data sets in terms of their numerical resolution, as \citet{Thomas2025} use the ``level 3'' suite, which are higher in resolution than the ``level 4'' suite used in our analysis.
-Moreover, although both studies use samples of star particles with similar halo-type kinematics, \citet{Thomas2025} focus on solar-neighbourhood regions, whereas we study the entire haloes.
+As the stellar masses of galaxies, both in situ and accreted, increase at higher resolution (see e.g., \citealt{Grand_2021} and \citealt{riley_2025}), it is possible that the contamination by in situ stars in the sample also increases.
+Moreover, although both studies use samples of star particles with similar halo-type kinematics, \citet{Thomas2025} focus on solar neighbourhood regions, whereas we study the entire haloes.

+Our optimized \texttt{HDBSCAN} model can retrieve mergers up to $z_{\rm acc}\sim3$ (see Fig.~\ref{fig:merger_tree_acc}).
+However, when applied to a data set contaminated by in situ stars, only galaxies accreted after $z_{\rm acc} \simeq 1$ are retrieved as dominant progenitors of the clusters.
+From an observational point of view, this suggests that accretion events >10 Gyr old may not be found by clustering methods, or that any clusters from this type of events are likely dominated by in situ material.
+This suggests that observational samples representing early accretions in the Galaxy, such as GES \citep{Helmi2018,Belokurov2018}, Kraken \citep{Kruijssen2019}, or Shiva \& Shakti \citep{Malhan2024} could be significantly contaminated by in situ stars.